Delivery Method - Blended (Classroom and Online)

 Important Notice: The approach to delivery may have to be adjusted at short notice depending on advice from the Government.

-This ‘New’ Train the Trainer course is designed to equip you with the skills and knowledge to run, manage and deliver effective training programmes.
+This Train the Trainer course is designed to equip you with the skills and knowledge to design, deliver and evaluate effective training programmes.

 Participants have the option of continuing their professional qualification in term two to gain an Advanced Certificate in Training and Development (6S3327)